ptiede/Comrade.jl/docs/src/interface.md

 Now suppose your model does not have an analytic Fourier transform.
 In this case the procedure is very similar to the above, except you define `visanalytic(::Type{<:MyModel}) = NotAnalytic()`.
 However, everything else is the same.
 To compute visibilities you just then just create a `ModelImage` type using the `modelimage` function.
-For more information on how that works see the `modelimage` docstring.
-Or the [Introduction to the VLBI Imaging Problem](@ref) page.
+To see how this see [Modeling with non-analytic Fourier transforms](@ref).